 Junk Bond Calculator

-Enter your bond's face value, purchase price, coupon rate, and maturity to calculate yield to maturity, current yield, high-yield spread, and total return at maturity.
+Enter your bond's face value, purchase price, coupon rate, and years to maturity to calculate yield to maturity, current yield, total return, and capital gain at maturity.

 Luis GonzalezCreated by Luis GonzalezLast updated: